I'm Not a Robot (film): Reception

 In the autumn of 2023, the film's first English-language review saw I'm Not a Robot receive five stars from independent movie review website Indy Film Library.
 Critic Jack Benjamin praised Warmerdam's script for satirising contemporary dialogue around artificial intelligence.
 In particular, he noted that while abstract discussions over the human rights of machines are now taking place, it does so when many people continue to be denied their rights, as "a sizeable chunk of the human world doesn’t actually care if something or someone has feelings".

 I'm Not a Robot won the award for Best Short Film at the Bucheon International Fantastic Film Festival in July 2024.
 It won the Academy Award for Best Live Action Short Film in 2025, becoming the first Dutch short film to win the latter.

-Trivia
+Similar works

 In 2022, Jason Speir's short film I Am Not a Robot was released with the same theme.